damn/Fullmoon/README.md

 * An action-RPG roguelike game
 * A GUI-Tool for editing the game itself
 * A framework for writing such games
-* A modular engine which should be able to be used as a library also.
+* A modular engine which can be used as a library too

+Please note that it is very experimental and work-in-progress at the moment.
+I would appreciate very much any feedback!

 # Screenshots
 <details>